ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 "Assigned Internet Protocol Numbers" IANA registry {{IANA-PN}}.
 If present, it specifies that a client only wants to proxy a specific IP protocol for this request.
 If the value is "\*", or the variable is not included, the client is requesting to use any IP protocol.
+The IP protocol indicated in the "ipproto" variable represents an allowable next header value carried in IP headers that are directly sent in HTTP datagrams (the outermost IP headers).
 ICMP traffic is always allowed, regardless of the value of this field.
 {: spacing="compact"}

 Using the terms IPv6address, IPv4address, and reg-name from {{URI}}, the